RulesCommittee/BylawsRepository/README.md

     - (d) Senate Chairs for the Fall semester shall be appointed.

-    - (e) Senate Chairs for the Spring semester shall be appointed in the Fall semester.
+    - (e) Senate Chairs for the Spring semester shall be appointed.

     - (f) Senate Chairs retain the right to appoint non-senate committee members at their own discretion.